RetroDECK/ES-DE/INSTALL-DEV.md

 --screenrotate [1/on or 0/off]  Rotate application screen 180 degrees
---vsync [1/on or 0/off]         Turn VSync on or off (default is on) --max-vram [size]               Max VRAM to use (in mebibytes) before swapping --no-splash                     Don't show the splash screen during startup --gamelist-only                 Skip automatic game ROM search, only read from gamelist.xml --ignore-gamelist               Ignore the gamelist.xml files (useful for troubleshooting)
+--vsync [1/on or 0/off]         Turn VSync on or off (default is on) --max-vram [size]               Max VRAM to use (in mebibytes) before swapping --anti-aliasing [0, 2 or 4]     Set MSAA anti-aliasing to disabled, 2x or 4x --no-splash                     Don't show the splash screen during startup --gamelist-only                 Skip automatic game ROM search, only read from gamelist.xml --ignore-gamelist               Ignore the gamelist.xml files (useful for troubleshooting)